liuzhishan/evil-gf/README.md

 open file under cursor for evil mode.

 I found that `gf` command in evil mode doest work.
 So I wrote the following function to do the job.
-Just copy the following code to config.el and then you can you use `gf` just like in vim.
+Just copy the following code to config.el, then reload(SPC h r r for doom emacs) or restart, then you can you use `gf` just like in vim.

     (defun evil-gf-open-file-under-cursor ()
       (interactive)